The Quebec’ Effervescent Universe

-Eastern Townships’ own champagne region has progressed through the last thirty years to become one of the must-see attractions in Quebec.
+Eastern Townships’ own effervescent region has progressed through the last thirty years to become one of the must-see attractions in Quebec.

-Brothers François and Jean-Paul Scieur have studied and researched local winemaking methods to create the Sélection sparkling wines range, favored by sommeliers: the Sélection Blanc de Blancs, the Sélection Brut Nature, the Sélection Royale and the Sélection Rosée.
-Created in 2009, the Quebec’ Champagne Universe has already become renowned by its peers.
+Brothers François and Jean-Paul Scieur have studied and researched local winemaking methods to create the Sélection sparkling wines range, favored by sommeliers: the Sélection Blanc de Blancs, the Sélection Brut Nature and the Sélection Rosée.
+Created in 2009, the Quebec’ Effervescent Universe has already become renowned by its peers.

 Destined to be winemakers